theroyakash/AKDSFramework/README.md

 Our Package will allow user to focus on developing algorithms and not worry about finding python-compatible implementations of classic data structures like linked list, heap and others.

+# Useful links
+- **Documentation** We've written a comprehensive documentation for our framework AKDSFramework.
+Have a look at it [here](https://github.iamroyakash.com/AKDSFramework-docs) and a read-the-docs version is also available [here](https://akdsframework.readthedocs.io/en/latest/)
+- See what's in the **works** now [here](https://www.notion.so/theroyakash/8a9998cb8b7f4d318e05dfce28fbcfda?v=b8c3cf3084a8426394f7307a2005c945).

 ## Setup
 - First download/clone this repo like git clone `https://github.com/theroyakash/AKDSFramework.git`
 - Now uninstall if any previous version installed `pip3 uninstall AKDSFramework`